rxian/phase-video/README.md

 # Phase-Based Video Motion Processing

-This is a Python re-implementation of the 2013 SIGGRAPH [paper][1] by Wadhwa, Rubinstein, Durand, and Freeman.
+This is an incomplete Python re-implementation of the 2013 SIGGRAPH [paper][1] by Wadhwa, Rubinstein, Durand, and Freeman.
 Code provided by original authors can be found [here](http://people.csail.mit.edu/nwadhwa/phase-video/).

 A summary of the paper and details of implementation can be found under [`docs`](./docs).

 ## Results

 Todo.

+## Omitted Implementations
+- Radial filter for quarter-octave pyramid.
+- Smoothing of the temporally filtered phases.
+- Attenuating motion in temporal stop-band.
+- Handling videos with significant motion.

 ## References